What is the irretrievable breakdown of marriage?

 Issues that could cause a marriage to irretrievably break down include: extra-marital affairs, lack of sexual intimacy, financial problems, loss of trust, being separated, inability to communicate, violent or abusive behaviour, growing apart due to different goals and interests, different political or religious beliefs.
 An irretrievable breakdown of marriage can still include any of the situations which made up the old grounds for divorce and can also include more vague issues.

-By signing the Statement of Irretrievable Breakdown in the divorce application.
-No other facts or information is required to prove the irretrievable breakdown of the marriage under no fault divorce law.
+It is proven by simply signing the Statement of Irretrievable Breakdown in the application for divorce or dissolution.
+No other facts or information is required to prove the irretrievable breakdown of marriage under no fault divorce law.
 The signed statement is sufficient evidence to confirm the marriage has irretrievably broken down.

 What is a Statement of irretrievable breakdown?